 Join the Pet Food Institute (PFI) as we continue our look at pet food, from A to Z. Click here to re-visit our previous post on Vitamin E.

 We may think of fat as something to cut out, but in fact, it is a critical part of pet health.
-Alongside protein and carbohydrate, fats comprise one of the three nutrient groups that provide energy for pets.
+Alongside protein and carbohydrates, fats comprise one of the three nutrient groups that provide energy for pets.
 Made up of fatty acids, fats also support your pet’s shiny coat and healthy skin.
 As noted in PFI’s Nutrition from Nose to Tail, they are important to every structure in the body, including a pet’s vision and immune system.
 In addition, fat assists in the absorption of the fat-soluble vitamins (Vitamins A, D3, E and K) that your pet requires.

 Fats in Pet Food

 Fatty acids are classified as either “essential fatty acids” (EFAs) or non-essential fatty acids.
 A pet cannot synthesize EFAs on his or her own and will require them in their diet.
-Two classes of EFAs specifically help support pet health and will be included in a complete and balanced cat or cat food recipe: omega-3 and omega-6 fatty acids.
+Two classes of EFAs specifically help support pet health and will be included in a complete and balanced cat or dog food recipe: omega-3 and omega-6 fatty acids.